SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/outlier.md

 ### Alert on an outlier

 This query counts the number of errors over time and sends an alert when an outlier is detected.
 When an outlier is detected, the value of `<field_name>_violation` will be set to 1.
 In the example below, the `<field_name>` is `_count`.
-By creating a [Real Time Alert] (../../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Create_a_Real_Time_Alert.md) and sending a notification if greater than 0 results are found, you can alert on an outlier.
+By creating a [Real Time Alert](../../../alerts/scheduled-searches/create-real-time-alert.md) and sending a notification if greater than 0 results are found, you can alert on an outlier.

 ```sql
 "error"